Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 Recipe 2: Pasta with Pumpkin Sauce (7)

-This pasta recipe is easy to make thanks to the convenience of the ingredients it utilizes.
-The addition of Parmesan cheese and parsley flakes brightens up this simple dish’s look and flavors, making it a convenient lunch dish.
+This pasta recipe is easy to make due to the convenience of the ingredients it utilizes.
+The addition of parmesan cheese and parsley flakes brightens up the look and flavors of this simple dish, making it a convenient lunch dish.
 For more details about the recipe, check it out from Mayo Clinic (7).

 • 8 ounces fresh mushrooms, sliced